opensanctions/site/_content/about.md

     OpenSanctions is an international database of persons and companies of political, criminal, or economic interest.
 ---

-The project combines the most relevant sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
-The data and the code used to make it are distributed for free.
+The project combines the sanctions lists, databases of politically exposed persons, and other information about persons in the public interest into a single, easy-to-use dataset.
+The code and methodology used to make it are distributed for free.

 This makes it easy to:

 * **Cross-check databases** for conflicts of interests and signs of illicit activity.
 * **Screen potential customers** and partners in international dealings.
-* **Track political conflicts** and compare world-wide sanctions policies.
+* **Track political conflicts** and compare national sanctions policies.
-* Integrate due diligence data into existing data products.
+* Integrate the sanctions and persons of interest graph into existing data products.

 ### The rationale

 Collecting persons of interest data is a labour intensive process: data users need to scrape data from [dozens of sources](/datasets/), then parse partial and sometimes incorrect information about nationalities, birth dates and identifiers.
 De-duplicating common entries across many data sources poses another time-consuming challenge.

 This creates unnecessary and duplicative work for all users of persons-of-interest data, whether they are fintech/regtech technologists, investigative journalists, academics or others.

-We believe that the solution to this is to establish a **data commons**, an open resource  that provides high-quality, up-to-date data, is open to contributions and feedback and set up to [provide a long-term solution](/sponsor/) for data sourcing.
+We believe that the solution to this is to establish a **data commons**, an open resource  that provides high-quality, up-to-date data, is open to feedback and set up to [provide a long-term solution](/licensing/) for data sourcing.

 ### Team